SuryaPatil/TVM/README.md

 ```bash
 conda install numpy
 ```
+If you are using a different package manager, install the dependencies using that package manager.
 Also make sure to install the dependencies mentioned at the bottom of the TVM installation instructions: https://tvm.apache.org/docs/install/from_source.html
 These dependencies include typing-extensions, psutil, and scipy.